closeicon

 UK Lawyers for Israel (UKLFI) has reported the Royal Court Theatre to the Charity Commission

-Responding to UKLFI, Will Young, the executive director of the theatre, said: “Whilst we reserve our position in respect of the legal analysis set forth in your note, we will bear these considerations well in mind as we debrief our teams and continue our work to ensure that our policies and practices are as effective as they can be.
+Responding to UKLFI, Will Young, the executive director of the theatre, said: “While we reserve our position in respect of the legal analysis set forth in your note, we will bear these considerations well in mind as we debrief our teams and continue our work to ensure that our policies and practices are as effective as they can be.

 “We are always committed to ensuring that the Royal Court is a place where outstanding new theatre can be enjoyed by all, and appreciate your getting in touch to share these experiences.”

+The theatre was reportedly the recipient of £2.35 million of government grants in 2023.
 Its charitable objectives are “to promote, maintain, improve and advance education or encouragement of the arts in the theatre”.
 But the “Free Palestine” badges, by being politically divisive, may pose a breach to those objectives, argued UKLFI.

-The JC contacted the Royal Court Theatre for comment.
+The JC contacted the theatre for comment.

 Share via